 After the second day on the Cheat, which was arduous in itself, and the near 10 hours on the Mon on the last day, I was beat.

 And now, after looking at a big old gouge in the pinky knuckle of my right hand, I have another conclusion: if we're going to fish like that in the future, then I'm getting a glove to wear.

 AKA Mac Ugly, Gobbler Man, Mac Attack.
 Raised in Birmingham, Mich., until 19.
 Left in 1983 and did a short tour in the active Army.
 After an honorable discharge in 1985, I attended and graduated from Michigan State University with a bachelor's degree in journalism in 1990.
 After working at three daily newspapers in West Virginia and New York from 1990 to 1997, I hit the skids with a failed first marriage.
 I have two children from that marriage.
 It was in the midst of that relationship when I found hunting as a panacea.
 Basically, it saved my ass.
 See, I've been sober through a 12-step program since 1987.
 The passion for the outdoors has continued into this millennium with three more children from a second marriage.
 I hope to pass the love of the woods on to my kids.
-I am now employed by The Blade in Toledo, Ohio.
+I am now remarried to my beautiful wife Stacie Arnold and employed by The Blade in Toledo, Ohio.
 Before this, I was employed by The Macomb Daily in Mount Clemens, Mich., for 16 years.
 One other noteworthy experience was serving in Operation Uphold Democracy in Haiti while an Army Reservist in 1995.
 Served in the Reserve from 1985-1997.
-All of this has made me older and wiser to handle the successes waiting for me in the future.
+All of this has made me older and wiser to handle future successes.